-Join Steve Simon for an in-depth discussion in this video The final story sequence for Coney Island photo essay, part of Shooting a Photo Essay: Coney Island.
+Join Steve Simon for an in-depth discussion in this video The final story sequence for Coney Island photo essay, part of Photo Essay: Coney Island.

 - Well, there you have it.…It's been an amazingly fun time at Coney Island…and you know this storied approach that I took…to try and tell a story here at Coney Island,…I think it will serve you well if you take that…storied approach to kind of any photographic situation…that you're in because you end up shooting…not just what your first instinct is but other images…and sometimes it's those other images…that surprisingly end up as being the strongest ones.…So I take that storied approach to kind of all my work…and I would suggest that maybe you try it as well.…